Peter-JC-Wu/exercise-fitness-app/README.md

 ## Features

-- **Explore Exercises:** Browse a comprehensive list of exercises with details such as muscle targets, equipment requirements, and instructions.
+- **Explore Exercises:** Browse the comprehensive database of exercises with details such as muscle targets, equipment requirements, and step-by-step instructions.

-- **Save Favorites:** Users can create an account, log in, and save their favorite exercises for quick access.
+- **Save Favorites:** Users can create an account, log in, and save their favorite exercises for quick and convenient access.

 - **Sorting and Filtering:** Organize exercises based on various criteria such as name, body part, target muscle, and more.

-- **Responsive Design:** The user interface is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.
+- **Responsive Design:** The user interface is designed to be intuitive, ensuring a seamless experience across different devices and screen sizes.

 ## Tech Stack